-As mentioned, we only got to cover some of the main cloud services, but before we finish, let’s have a quick review of some products you might want to keep an eye on.
+As mentioned, we’ve only covered some of the main cloud services, but before we finish, let’s have a quick review of some products you might want to keep an eye on.

-- You can implement SQL solutions with Amazon’s Relational Database Service (RDS) (supporting many DBMS), Google’s Cloud SQL (supporting only MySQL at the moment), and with Azure’s SQL Database, SQL Data Warehouse and SQL Server Stretch Database.
+You can implement SQL solutions with Amazon’s Relational Database Service (RDS, supporting many DBMS), Google’s Cloud SQL (supporting only MySQL at the moment), and with Azure’s SQL Database, Synapse Analytics and SQL Server Stretch Database.

-- For more, check the solution that amazon offers — Cloud Databases with AWS.
+For more, check the solution that amazon offers: Databases on AWS.

 Developers tools, management, security, identity, disaster recovery …

 And there’s even more, but let’s call it a day for now!